 While the EEOC reports the median age of the American workers to be 42, it’s much lower at the tech behemoths.
 The average age is more likely to be 31 (Apple), 30 (Google, Tesla), 29 (Facebook, LinkedIn), or younger.

-What’s equally disturbing is that many tech leaders and CEOs seemingly don’t seem to care about ageism as a problem.
-Rather their focus on diversity is geared towards gender or race.
+What is concerning is that some tech leaders and CEOs don’t seem to consider ageism to be a problem.
+Instead, their focus on diversity is geared towards gender or race.
 Facebook CEO Mark Zuckerberg unabashedly once told a Stanford audience, “Younger people are just smarter.”

 To be clear – fixing this situation is as important for companies as it is for society as a whole.
 Research from a 2015 report from the global management consulting company McKinsey and Company showed that “companies in the top quarter for gender or racial and ethnic diversity are more likely to have financial returns above their national medians.”